huggingface/blog/tgi-messages-api.md

 ```

 It will take a few minutes for our deployment to spin up.
-We can utilize the `.wait()` utility to block the running thread until the endpoint reaches a final "running" state.
+We can use the `.wait()` utility to block the running thread until the endpoint reaches a final "running" state.
 Once running, we can confirm its status and take it for a spin via the UI Playground:

 ![IE UI Overview](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/messages-api/endpoint-overview.png)

-Great, we now have a working deployment!
+Great, we now have a working endpoint!

 >💡 By default, your endpoint will scale-to-zero after 15 minutes of idle time without any requests to optimize cost during periods of inactivity.
 Check out [the Hub Python Library documentation](https://huggingface.co/docs/huggingface_hub/guides/inference_endpoints) to see all the functionality available for managing your endpoint lifecycle.

-## Using Inference Endpoints via OpenAI client libraries
+## Using Inference Endpoints with OpenAI client libraries

-The added support for messages in TGI makes Inference Endpoints directly compatible with the OpenAI Chat Completion API.
+Messages support in TGI makes Inference Endpoints directly compatible with the OpenAI Chat Completion API.
 This means that any existing scripts that use OpenAI models via the OpenAI client libraries can be directly swapped out to use any open LLM running on a TGI endpoint!

 With this seamless transition, you can immediately take advantage of the numerous benefits offered by open models: